 It is expected that churches sponsor blogs be on the church website as micro-sites (i.e. pastorsblog.churchname.com).
 This allows for greater search optimization and easier navigation for site visitors.
 When these blogs are presented to the DEPARTMENT NAME HERE, they will, as a part of the approval process, be included on the main church website.

 Privacy concerns for sharing confidential information must be maintained.
 Each department and individual must operate within the guidelines of this policy regarding the content of their personal blog.
-When a ministry staff person has a personal blog it needs to be declared on the Outside Interest Declaration form to their Executive overseer.
 For further details reference the CHURCH NAME HERE Outside Interest Policy.

 As a staff member of the church, your online activities are a reflection of the church and represent your ministry.
 Therefore, your opinions expressed can be taken as representing the position of the church, although it is communicated on your own personal communications tools online.